 All members of staff will be permitted to use positive handling where they believe it to be appropriate, as long as all necessary precautions are taken.
-The power to positively handle pupils also applies to any individual whom the headteacher/ head of academy and for the purpose of this policy such volunteers will be regarded to be staff, as long as they have received the necessary training.
+The power to positively handle pupils also applies to any individual whom the Head of Academy and for the purpose of this policy such volunteers will be regarded to be staff, as long as they have received the necessary training.